-Prior to 31st march 2008 an ill health retirement pension would be payable when permanently incapable of discharging duties efficiently due to physical or mental infirmity.
+Prior to 31st March 2008 an ill health retirement pension would be payable when a member is permanently incapable of discharging duties efficiently due to physical or mental infirmity.
 Ill health pension would be enhanced depending upon length of service.